With over 16 years of combined experience, A1 DATASHRED is the most professional, cost-effective and trusted shredding company.

 Avoid using public WiFi

-Public WiFi makes it really easy for thieves to hack into the information that is stored on your mobile device, yet many people continue to use it while they are travelling, which puts them at substantial risk.
+Public WiFi makes it really easy for thieves to hack into the information that is stored on your mobile device, yet many people continue to use it while they are traveling, which puts them at substantial risk.
 What can you do instead?
 Purchase a portable router to set up your own WiFi connection; you’ll need a local SIM data card to make this happen, but these can be bought at most electronic stores and even at airports.

 Protect your phone with passwords and add tracking features

-Remember that your phone has confidential information on it such as what data is required to access emails, and in some cases it may even have your credit card information stored.
+Remember that your phone has confidential information on it such as what data is required to access emails, and in some cases, it may even have your credit card information stored.
 Did you know that only 48% of people password-protect their smartphones?
 When password protection isn’t used, thieves can hack into your phone without much effort.
 What happens if your phone is stolen?
 You should have tracking set up on your phone as well so that if it’s lost or stolen you have a record of where it is.
 Enable location tracking and make sure passwords are updated and changed regularly for additional protection.

 Only bring what is required and be sure it’s secure